kutacoder/kutacoder/README.md

 >  We are all apprentices in a craft where no one ever becomes a master.

-I try to constantly improve, and to remain true to simplicty, and elegance.
+I try to constantly improve, and to remain true to elegance, thorougness, and simplicity.

 In the words of Kevlin Henney: